 Spatial analysis can be processing-intensive, particularly when a large number of features are involved.
 If you would like to tune the performance of your workspace, this is a good place to start.

 When there are multiple ways to configure a workspace to reach the same goal, it is often best to choose the transformer most specifically suited to your task.
-As an example, when comparing address points to building polygons, there are a few ways to approach it.

 If performance is an issue in your workspace, look for alternative methods, guided by geometry.